algoo/preview-generator/doc.rst

   *file_path : the String of the path where is the file you want to get the preview*

   *page : the page you want to get.
-If not mentioned all the pages will be returned*
+If not mentioned all the pages will be returned.
+First page is page 0*

 *returns :*